 FCC IT staff have access to Microsoft eDiscovery, a search tool for content in other MS programs, such as OneDrive, SharePoint, Teams, and Microsoft 365 Groups, which is used to support the FOIA program in select instances as IT resources permit.
-In addition, as noted above, the FCC transitioned to a more robust FOIA system during FY 2023 featuring comprehensive document management capabilities, including automatic conversion to PDF format.
-Additionally, once fully optimized, the agency expects the new FOIA system to also support predictive coding and assisted review.
-Because these features are novel and are still being implemented, it is premature to quantify the time and financial resources that will be saved.
+In addition, as noted above, the FCC transitioned to a more robust FOIA system at the beginning of FY 2024 featuring comprehensive document management capabilities, including automatic conversion to pdf format.
+Once fully optimized, the agency expects the new FOIA system to also support predictive coding and assisted review.
+Because some of these features are still being implemented, it is premature to quantify the time and financial resources that will be saved.

-As previously reported, the agency's FOIA professionals are able to convert documents, emails, and other conventional digital materials to PDF format automatically using Adobe Acrobat Pro software.
+As previously reported, the agency's FOIA professionals are able to convert documents, emails, and other conventional digital materials to pdf format automatically using Adobe Acrobat Pro software.
 This software provides a full range of FOIA processing tools, including redaction marking and application, FOIA exemption labeling, and deduplication using character searches.
 The software also enables the agency to provide documents in digital form to requesters without the need to scan paper copies.
 For very large volume productions, the Commission has also used file hosting services to provide records to requesters, rather than sending such records over multiple e-mails or on physical media.